jnozzi/cocoadev.com/markdown/OAApplication.md

-Part of the General/OmniAppKit.
+Part of the OmniAppKit.

-General/OAApplication is a subclass of General/NSApplication that provides some useful functionality for applications using the General/OmniAppKit.
+OAApplication is a subclass of NSApplication that provides some useful functionality for applications using the OmniAppKit.

-Mainly it is useful for the fact that it triggers <code> General/[OBPostLoader processClasses]</code>, which you need to use General/OmniAppKitPreferences.
+Mainly it is useful for the fact that it triggers <code> [OBPostLoader processClasses]</code>, which you need to use OmniAppKitPreferences.

-Also, though, it defines some methods to access the preferences dialog, the software update checking framework that General/OmniAppKit provides, and the General/OAInspector.
+Also, though, it defines some methods to access the preferences dialog, the software update checking framework that OmniAppKit provides, and the OAInspector.

-Use it by setting your main application class to General/OAApplication instead of General/NSApplication in your target settings window.
+Use it by setting your main application class to OAApplication instead of NSApplication in your target settings window.